Common Maritime Accidents

-Over the years, safety concerns for helicopter crashes have led to new safety measures being created.
-The risk of being killed as an offshore employee is high and helicopter travel only increases this risk.
+Over the years, safety concerns for helicopter crashes have led to the development of new safety measures.
+The risk of being killed as an offshore employee is high, and helicopter travel only increases this risk.
 The Federal Aviation Administration understands this risk and has created specific rules to encourage the oil and gas industry to create strict safety requirements to help prevent accidents involving helicopters.

 Bigger windows for escaping due to an accident, enhanced flotation devices, and underwater air systems are being used to improve safety during helicopter flights.
-Despite these additions, the risk still remains.
-If you or someone you love has been involved in a helicopter accident contact our office today.
-Our New Orleans attorneys can review your case and help determine if you have cause to file a claim.
+Despite these additions, the risk still remains strong.
+If you or someone you love has been involved in a helicopter accident, contact our office today.
+Our Louisiana attorneys can review your case and help determine if you have cause to file a claim.

 Working aboard a vessel or ship is a dangerous occupation.
-Accidents can occur easily especially if operations are not taking into account important safety precautions.
-While working on deck, there are many incidents that can occur as a result of a slippery deck, machinery failure, chemical exposure or even human error.
-Deck accidents can cause serious injury for a seaman including back and spine trauma, slip and fall accidents, broken bones and even death.
+While working on deck, there are many incidents that can occur as a result of a slippery deck, machinery failure, chemical exposure, or even human error.
+Deck accidents can cause serious injury for a seaman including back and spine trauma, slip and fall accidents, broken bones, and even death.
 This is why it is extremely important for a company to make maritime worker safety a major priority of operations.

 Without proper deck safety, daily operations can be incredibly dangerous to maritime employees.
 Slip and fall accidents happen often onboard a vessel as decks can become slippery due to weather or rough seas.
 Falling objects have also been found to be a major risk for seamen and can result in serious injury.
 Chemical exposure, electrical accidents and even deck fires are also hazards maritime workers may face.
 With all of these potential accident possibilities, it’s important for a company operating in the Gulf of Mexico to ensure their employees are safe and that the right precautions are put in place.